 - Whistleblower content and resources –

 - Wiki – Wikis allow multiple users to collaborate on a website at the same time.
 Wikis in the deep space are often used by activist organizations that are spread out geographically so they can share and compile information.

 How to Access the Dark Web: The TOR Project

 To access the deep web and DarkNet sites, users much go through networks such as TOR (an acronym for The Onion Router).
 Sites that are accessible through this network have the .onion domain.
 The TOR network is a group of servers operated by volunteers whose goal is to maintain privacy and security on the web.

 Who Uses TOR?

 Media reporters and journalists use it to communicate with anonymous resources for stories they are working on.
 Sometimes, sources don’t want their identity revealed.
 Not even to reporters who are “on their side”, so they use the hidden part of the web to communicate.

 Law enforcement and government intelligence agencies use it to search for criminals and monitor criminal activity.
 Also, they use it search for stolen goods and for conducting sting operations.
-Due to the nature and design of the networks, conducting any type of surveillance on the deep parts of the web is difficult and time consuming.
+Due to the nature and design of the networks, conducting surveillance on the deep web is difficult and time-consuming.

 How to Download the TOR Browser

 Installation instructions and screenshots are available on the website listed above.
 There is also a list of frequently asked questions and even a help desk to answer questions.
 You’ll even find a place to sign up for their newsletter and learn how to make a donation.

 How can Private Investigators Leverage the Data and Information on the DarkNet?

 - Understand the type of content that is available

 - Understand how to go about browsing, navigating, and searching for information